Cossacks Motorcycle Club: Criminal allegations and incidents

 During November 2013, Bandidos MC Abilene Chapter President was arrested for the stabbing of two members of the Cossacks - one of which was the group's Mingus chapter President: Timothy Satterwhite.
 The incident occurred outside a Logan's Roadhouse restaurant in Abilene, Texas.

 Nearly two years later, on March 22, 2015, a total of ten Cossacks MC members forced a lone Bandidos MC member to pull off Interstate 35 near the town of Lorena (roughly 15 miles south of Waco, Texas).
 The members of the Cossacks then proceeded to beat the Bandidos biker with melee weapons including chains, metal pipes, and batons.
-Afterwards, those members of the Cossacks MC stole the motorbike that the Bandidos MC member had been riding.
+Afterwards, those members of the Cossacks MC stole the motorcycle that the Bandidos MC member had been riding.
 That same day, A group of either Bandidos or Bandidos-affiliated bikers (support club members), approached a single member of the Cossacks Motorcycle Club at a Palo Pinto County gas station (approximately 60 miles west of Fort Worth and request that the Cossack biker remove his 'Texas' bottom rocker.
 The biker responded with refusal, resulting in him being hit in the head with a hammer and his Cossacks MC vest being taken off his person.

 The El Paso branch of the FBI was 'tipped off' by a confidential source on April 7, 2015 about a group of 100 Bandidos members expected to travel to Odessa, Texas for the purpose of starting a gang war with the Cossacks MC.

 On April 7, 2015, the FBI's San Antonio headquarters were alerted to be on the lookout for potential conflicts between the Bandidos Motorcycle Club and Cossacks Motorcycle Club at the biker rallies held in the towns of Amarillo, Hondo, Midland and Odessa.